+Knowing the disadvantages of a pine tree before you plant helps you decide if it's the best tree for your needs.
 Pine trees (Pinus spp.) are coniferous evergreens with clusters of long, slender needles.
 The trees grow between 30 and 100 feet tall in U.S. Department of Agriculture plant hardiness zones 2 through 10, depending on the species.
 While there are advantages to planting pine trees, such as year-round green, fragrant needles, the ability to grow in poor soils and minimal pruning, there are also some disadvantages.

-Needles and Cones
+Messy Needles and Cones

-Pine trees, like other needled evergreens, drop needles.
+Pine trees, like other needled evergreens, drop needles, and the resulting mess is one of the disadvantages of a pine tree.
 Though they are evergreen, periodic needle shed occurs as new needles grow.
-Unlike the leaves of deciduous trees that can be raked up fairly easily and used for mulch, pine needles are difficult to remove.
+Unlike the leaves of deciduous trees that can be raked up fairly easily and used for landscape mulch, pine needles are difficult to remove.
 They can be used for mulch if you are able to pick them up, but their more acidic properties mean they should be used in moderation.

 The sap also attracts insects.
 Some of these insects, such as butterflies, may be welcome.
-But other insects such as beetles and weevils are also attracted by the sap; they then cause damage to the tree when they bore into the wood.
-Pruning during the winter dormant period -- when the injury won't produce as much sap to draw pests -- helps to reduce insect problems.
+But other insects such as beetles and weevils are also attracted by the sap.
+They then cause damage to the tree when they bore into the wood.
+Pruning during the winter dormant period when the injury won't produce as much sap to draw pests helps to reduce insect problems.

 While most pine trees will grow in poor soils with low levels of nutrients, they need an acidic soil pH below 7.0 to thrive.
 Alkaline soils can cause chlorosis, or yellowing of the needles, as well as poor growth rates and stunted growth.
-The trees also need a soil with good drainage, and they can have problems in heavy clay soils.
-If your soil is not naturally acidic, this soil requirement is a disadvantage.
-Many pines species are also sensitive to air pollution and do not grow well in urban areas.
+You can get a soil test kit to check the pH before you plant a pine tree.

 Jill Kokemuller has been writing since 2010, with work published in the "Daily Gate City."
 She spent six years working in a private boarding school, where her focus was English, algebra and geometry.
 Kokemuller is an authorized substitute teacher and holds a Bachelor of Arts in English from the University of Iowa.